 Want more wholesome squash recipes?
 You’re going to love these …

 Sausage & Butternut Squash Skillet

-2 pounds sweet Italian sausage, casings removed (shop for pastured pork sausage)
+- 2 lbs sweet Italian sausage, casings removed

-1. In a medium bowl, mix the sausage, finely chopped sage, fennel seed, cloves/all spice and coarsely ground black pepper.
+In a medium bowl, mix sausage, finely chopped sage, fennel seed, cloves/all spice and ground black pepper.

-2. In a large skillet with a lid, heat the oil over medium-high.
-Add the sausage mixture and cook, breaking into large pieces until browned, about 6 minutes.
+In a large skillet with a lid, heat oil over medium-high.
+Add the sausage mixture and cook, breaking into large pieces until browned.

-3. Add the squash, onion, garlic, crushed red pepper, nutmeg and coarsely chopped sage; season with salt and pepper.
+Add the squash, onion, garlic, crushed red pepper, nutmeg and coarsely chopped sage; season with salt.
 Cook, stirring occasionally, until the vegetables begin to soften, 2 to 3 minutes.

-4. Add the stock and cover.
+Add broth and cover.
 Reduce the heat to medium-low and simmer, stirring occasionally, until the squash is tender, 18 to 20 minutes.

 If you’re following a low-carb or keto diet and someone tells you that you need processed foods like breads, pastas and cereal grains in order to get adequate amounts of fiber in your diet, hit them with this fact …